versalifedrone/biomind/README.md

 # RNA sub-cellular localization with fast-training Quasi-Recurrent Neural Networks

 This repo contains the code and the report of a final project for the course '**02456 Deep Learning**' held at **DTU** - Technical University of Denmark, Lyngby, by professor Ole Winther.
-*Authors:* Alessandro Montemurro, DTU Compute; Léa Riera, DTU Compute; Niels, DTU Bioengineering
+*Authors:*
+*Alessandro Montemurro, DTU Compute
+*Léa Riera, DTU Compute
+*Niels Mølgaard Knudsen DTU Bioengineering
 *Supervisors:* Alexander Rosenberg Johansen, José Armenteros.